eksctl-io/eksctl/userdocs/src/usage/managing-nodegroups.md

 ```

 !!!note
-    By default, new nodegroups inherit the version from the control plane (`--version=auto`), but you can specify a different
+`--version` flag is not supported for managed nodegroup.
+It always inherits the version from control plane.

-    version e.g. `--version=1.10`, you can also use `--version=latest` to force use of whichever is the latest version.
+By default, new unmanaged nodegroups inherit the version from the control plane (`--version=auto`), but you can specify a different version e.g. `--version=1.18`, you can also use `--version=latest` to force use of whichever is the latest version.

 Additionally, you can use the same config file used for `eksctl create cluster`: